 Having made and lost its wealth in the rubber boom and collapse, fading mansions have mud huts for neighbours and it’s all fringed by the jungle’s inexorable advance.
 After stopping at the Manatee Rescue Center to witness the rehabilitation of these gentle giants, board your flight back to Lima where a private transfer will whisk you to your luxury Miraflores hotel.

 Breakfast & Lunch included

-Your trip ends with a private transfer to the airport for your overnight flight home, arriving on day 13 to a chauffeur transfer back home.
+Your trip ends with a private transfer to the airport for your overnight flight home, arriving on day 13.

 "Peru offers arguably the best Amazon cruising experience.
 While I love the Andean culture, people and towns (who can't be impressed by the wondrous Machu Picchu, stunning Cusco and the Sacred Valley?)
 I also wanted to showcase how wonderfully relaxing a river cruise would be.
 Here you get to see river dolphins, monkeys, birds, indigenous communities and rainforest, accompanied by expert guides on board a luxurious ship"